ianbishop/userevents.github.io/docs/authentication.md

 #### Expires In

-Each token will last one hour.
+Each token will last 30 days.
 Until that token has expired, any requests for new tokens will return this token.

 ## Making an Authenticated Request